kagitha09/FLASKRESTFUL-API/README.md

 used SQLAlchemy CRUD method on a database is achieved through few lines of code, used sqlite3, in production it can be changed to PostgreSQL or MySQL with api.config

-The production version will be delpoyed in Amazon EC2, using NGINIX and WGSI.
+The production version will be deployed in Amazon EC2, using NGINIX and WGSI.